geekan/scrapy-examples/README.md

 Multifarious scrapy examples with integrated proxies and agents, which make you comfy to write a spider.

-Dont use it to do anything illegal!
+Don't use it to do anything illegal!

 ####PREREQUISITE